 - facial injuries including cuts, bruising and broken bones such as noses, cheekbones and eye sockets.

-Further information on some of the other types of injuries that our solicitors may be able to help with can be seen in the menu to the right.
+Further information on some of the other types of injuries that an injury solicitor may be able to help with can be seen in the menu to the right.

 How much compensation can I claim for my injury?